Mistakes to avoid with content and digital PR

 Let’s have a quick run through of some content marketing strategies far too many online companies employ and pick up on a few things you might want to drop from your content marketing strategy altogether.

 Don’t forfeit quality for quantity

 Whilst it is true that the more content you publish the more visitors you attract, if you are not publishing good quality content end-users want to read, they leave.
 This bumps up your bounce rate percentage which many in SEO believe gives a signal which search engines use to imply you are not providing good user-experience.
-Make quality content your top priority.
+It’s important to remember though that Google has vehemently denied that bounce rate has an impact on search rankings, and of course a low bounce rate might mean your visitor landed on exactly what they needed, read it, then simply left.
+Pogo-sticking (bouncing back and forth from one result and back to search and then into the next is much more of an issue, but that’s another story).
+Either way, make quality content your top priority.
 There’s also argument that if users visit and are less than delighted by the information provided they’re unlikely to be tempted back for more.
 Regardless of whether bounce rate / percentage is a ranking factor or not, a dissatisfied visitor is a dissatisfied visitor.